Adaptive estimation for some nonparametric instrumental variable models: Convergence Rates

 Despite the word ``condition'' in the name ``source condition'' it is rather a relation that selects an index function.
-For any compact injective operator $\Tdag$ and any $e_0$ there is always an index function $\Lambda$ such that a source condition is fulfilled. \begin{theorem} Let $H : \X \rightarrow \X$ be a compact, injective, self adjoint, nonnegative linear operator.
-For every $e_0 \in \X$ there is a $\omega \in X$ and a concave index function $\Lambda$ such that \eqref{eq:spec_sc} is true. \end{theorem}
+Corollary 2 in \cite{mh08} shows that for any compact injective operator $\Tdag$ and any $e_0$ exists an index function $\Lambda$ such that a source condition is fulfilled.